lexton/terraform-provider-codeowners/docs/data-sources/codeowner.md

 ### Required

-- `path` (String) Path to file or directory to determine codeownership
+- `path` (String) Path to determine codeownership, this path is only measured relative to the root of the directory.

 ### Read-Only

+- `id` (String) The ID of this resource.
 - `owners` (List of String) List of Codeowners